 You can use Trainline to book cheap train tickets from Leicester, Nottingham, Derby or other stations to your chosen destination.
 This will save you money on taxis and airport parking, which means you can budget more for your holidays.
 To get the lowest prices, Trainline recommends you book long before your journey starts.
 National Railcards can help you save even more.
 An adult railcard gets you 1/3 off the fare and a kids’ railcard saves you 60%.

-Nottingham, Derby and Leicester are all well connected to the mainland UK train network.
+Nottingham, Derby, and Leicester are all well connected to the mainland UK train network.
 This puts all the major towns and cities within easy reach of East Midlands airport.
-If you have a late flight or an early train the next morning, there’s a Jurys Inn hotel only a few minutes’ walk of the East Midlands Airport terminal.
+If you have a late flight or an early train the next morning, there’s a Jurys Inn hotel only a few minutes’ walk from the East Midlands Airport terminal.

 All three of East Midland’s neighbouring cities: Derby, Leicester and Nottingham offer plenty to do.
 Although Derby’s Silk Mill is undergoing development, you can still see the 18th century building from across the River Derwent.
 Derby Cathedral also has England’s second highest perpendicular church tower, the oldest set of 10 bells in the world, and a nest of peregrine falcons.